opnfv/barometer/docs/release/userguide/installguide.docker.rst

    hello-world                  latest              05a3bd381fc2        4 weeks ago         1.84kB

 .. note::
-   If you do not plan to use collectd-master and collectd-experimental barometer containers, then you can proceed directly to section `Run the collectd stable docker image`_
+   If you do not plan to use collectd-latest and collectd-experimental barometer containers, then you can proceed directly to section `Run the collectd stable docker image`_

-Build collectd-master container
+Build collectd-latest container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: bash

     $ cd <BAROMETER_REPO_DIR>
-    $ sudo docker build -t opnfv/barometer-collectd-master \
+    $ sudo docker build -t opnfv/barometer-collectd-latest \
      --build-arg http_proxy=`echo $http_proxy` \
      --build-arg https_proxy=`echo $https_proxy` --network=host -f \
-     docker/barometer-collectd-master/Dockerfile .
+     docker/barometer-collectd-latest/Dockerfile .

 .. note::
-   For `barometer-collectd-master` and `barometer-collectd-experimental` containers proxy parameters should be passed only if system is behind an HTTP or HTTPS proxy server (same as for stable collectd container)
+   For `barometer-collectd-latest` and `barometer-collectd-experimental` containers proxy parameters should be passed only if system is behind an HTTP or HTTPS proxy server (same as for stable collectd container)